Amirk97/IIR_IP_SystemVerilog/README.md

   - `make regression_all`

 ## Verification status
-The provided testsuite for Python testbench passes 100% line coverage with Verilator and different functional aspects of the design have been stressed.
+The main testbench for verification of this IP is the one which is written in Pyhton and can be run with other open-source tools.
+Provided testsuite for Python testbench passes 100% line coverage with Verilator and different functional aspects of the design have been stressed.
 Below is the list of testcases that were created for the design:

 - `test_const_coef`
 - `test_rand_coeff`